screwys/pdrive-sync-rs/README.md

 ## License

-Copyright © 2026 screwys.
 Licensed under the GNU General Public License, version 3 or any later version (`GPL-3.0-or-later`).